Rules Violations | Revocation Procedures

 If a paroled defendant waives (gives up) the right to a revocation hearing, the Department of Corrections (DOC) determines the length of reincarceration.
-If an ES defendant waives a revocation hearing, then the DOC recommends to the trial judge the period of reincarceration to impose.
+The same is true for an ES defendant.
+If an ES defendant waives a revocation hearing, then the DOC determines the period of reincarceration to impose.

 There are several stages to challenging a revocation decision:

 - administrative appeal to the Division of Hearings and Appeals (DOHA)